Photo from Unsplash

 April 12

-A hope of resurrection to a believer in Christ–ought to be a wonderful inspiration in the earthly life.
-The grave is not the end; we shall come again from it in new beauty, and shall live on forever.
-Not only did Christ teach that the dead shall rise again–but he himself went down into the grave and then came out again, after three days, alive!
-Thus he showed the reality of resurrection; one man died and rose again, and may not all?
-But his resurrection meant more than that.
-He was the head of his people, and as such–his victory was for them.
-He met and conquered death for them.
+The hope of resurrection should be a powerful inspiration for a believer in Christ.
+The grave is not the end; we will rise from it in new beauty and live forever.
+Christ didn’t just teach that the dead would rise again—He went into the grave Himself and then came out alive after three days, proving the reality of resurrection.
+If one man died and rose again, can’t all?
+But Christ’s resurrection meant even more than that.
+As the head of His people, He won the victory over death on their behalf.

-Now death is a vanquished foe.
-Paul puts it very strongly, and says that Christ abolished death.
-Jesus himself put it no less strongly when he said, “I am the resurrection and the life . . . whoever lives and believes in me–shall never die!”
-There is no break, no interruption, in a Christian’s life, in what we call dying.
-The spirit lives more really, fully, gloriously, a moment after death–than ever it lived before.
-Then the body which goes down into the grave, ‘sleeps‘–that is the Christian word–sleeps in Jesus, until the resurrection, when Christ will come and call it up; not the old earthly, worn-out, sin-corrupted, mortal flesh and blood–but a new, strong, glorious, incorruptible, immortal, spiritual body, to live with Christ forever!
+Now death is a conquered enemy.
+Paul declares that Christ abolished death.
+Jesus said, “I am the resurrection and the life. … Whoever lives and believes in Me shall never die!”
+There is no interruption in a Christian’s life at death.
+The spirit lives more fully and gloriously a moment after death than ever before.
+The body may sleep in the grave, but at the resurrection, it will be raised—not as the old, worn-out body, but as a new, glorious, incorruptible, spiritual body, to live forever with Christ!